Income Tax Self Assessment end-to-end service guide

 - ‘Amend a self-employment periodic update’ to amend a submission already made.

-- ‘Amend an self-employment annual summary’ to create or amend annual summary information.
+- ‘Amend a self-employment annual summary’ to create or amend annual summary information.

 - ‘Trigger a calculation’ to request a calculation.

-- ‘Retrieve a calculation’ to return the calculation liability (this will return a canned response the sandbox).
+‘Retrieve a calculation’ to return the calculation liability (this will return a canned response from the sandbox).

 The following endpoints are to be tested to cover EOPS (End of Period Statement) and Crystallisation:

 ‘Submit self-employment End of Period Statement’ to finalise your self- employment income.
 (Developers must also build the facility for a user to make a declaration of correctness and completeness in relation to the EOPS)

 ‘Retrieve End of Period Statement Obligations for a Self-Employment Business’ to check if an EOPS obligation has been fulfilled, this will return a canned response in the sandbox.